AIMLab-UBC/Boltzmann/ReadMe.md

 Then activate the environment if you run the Python code.
 If not, make sure to activate it in the bash files.
 ### 2. Reproducing the Text Retrieval Experiment

-To reproduce the LLM-based **text retrieval pipeline** described in the paper, run the following scripts in order:
+To reproduce the LLM-based **text retrieval pipeline** described in the paper (only for a small sample set of TCGA-LGG and TCGA-GBM), run the following scripts in order:

 ```bash
 1. ./text_retrieval/text_create_database.sh     # Step 1: Creates the encoded database of all LLM features